 There's no such thing as bad weather, only unsuitable clothing. - Alfred Wainwright

 If you've got your wet gear on - then whatever the weather, a walk to Sgwd yr Eira, and even under this impressive waterfall, is an experience to remember.
-You can start from Penderyn or Pontneddfechan - and use this new audio trail to bring local stories to life.
-Be careful if you decide to walk behind the waterfall.
+You can start from Penderyn or Pontneddfechan.
+Be careful - wear sensible footwear when you follow this route and be particularly careful if you decide to walk behind the waterfall.

 Enjoy a Taste of The Valleys

-Your walk to the waterfalls can end with a taste of Welsh Wsgi at Penderyn Brewery - or you could call at Rhymney Brewery in Blaenavon.
+Your walk to the waterfalls can end with a taste of Welsh Wsgi at Penderyn Distillery - or you could call at Rhymney Brewery in Blaenavon.
 Across The Valleys there are numerous Italian Cafe's and ice cream bars, set up by Italian who moved to Wales from Bardi as far back as 1890's.
-Try Sidoli's Ice Cream bar in Ebbw Vale or Prince's Cafe in the centre of Pontypridd.
+Try Sidoli's Ice Cream bar in Ebbw Vale, Prince's Cafe in the centre of Pontypridd, or the newly opened Caffe Bracchi at Rhondda Heritage Park.

 A rainy day is the perfect time for a walk in the woods. - Rachel Carson